Forza Horizon 6: How to Earn Credits Fast and Unlock Hidden Cars

 • If no car reward is visible, save the points for another vehicle.

-This is also why you should avoid selling every duplicate immediately.
-Some extras are more useful as mastery donors than as quick auction cash.
-Sell later, after you have checked whether the car contributes to a hidden reward route.
+This is also why you should not sell every duplicate immediately.
+Some extras are worth more as mastery donors than as quick auction cash.
+Sell later, once you have checked whether the car feeds a hidden reward route.

-• Setting difficulty too high, then missing podium finishes and losing more credits than the modifier adds.
+• Setting difficulty too high, then missing podiums and losing more credits than the modifier adds.

-• Grinding one race repeatedly before you have harvested the map’s early exploration bonuses.
+• Grinding one race repeatedly before harvesting the map’s early exploration bonuses.

 • Ignoring deliveries, mascots, and journal tasks because they do not look like “real” farms.

-• Waiting too long to solve treasure clues in regions you are already visiting.
+• Sitting on treasure clues in regions you are already visiting.

 • Spending mastery points on random perks instead of saving them for car unlock paths.